Ochre Health: History

-Corporate affairs

-Senior management

-For the period 2002 to 2010, Dr Hamish Meldrum and Dr Ross Lamplugh provided corporate directorship and management of the company.

 Services

 Ochre Health provides a range of clinical management, governance and recruitment services, and employs approximately 400 staff across Australia.
 The company has also established relationships with universities to assist with medical student placements and the distribution of experimental programs to remote villages.

 Ochre Health works with communities to assist them to address their health workforce and health outcome challenges, by partnering to develop a sustainable and community dictated model of operation.